 - Min Preferred Users - (Optional) The ideal minimum number of users in a session.
 Fewer users is supported (down to the Min Users defined), but the game experience may be degraded.

 - Max Preferred Users - (Optional) The ideal maximum number of users in a session.
-More users is supported (up to the Max Users defined), but the game experience may be degraded.
+More users are supported (up to the Max Users defined), but the game experience may be degraded.

 - Max Users - The maximum number of users supported in a session.